lopter/lightsd/docs/protocol.rst

 The lights daemon protocol
 ==========================

 The lightsd protocol is implemented on top of `JSON-RPC 2.0`_.
+This section covers the available methods and how to target bulbs.

+Since lightsd implements JSON-RPC without any kind of framing like it usually is the case (using HTTP), this section also explains how to implement your own lightsd client in `Writing a client for lightsd`_.

 .. _JSON-RPC 2.0: http://www.jsonrpc.org/specification